Acknowledgements#

 Authors#

 Meep originated as part of graduate research at MIT in the mid 2000s with initial contributions by Steven G. Johnson, Ardavan Oskooi, David Roundy, Mihai Ibanescu, and Peter Bermel.
-The project has been under continuous development for nearly 20 years.
-Currently, the Meep project is maintained by an active developer community on GitHub.
+The project has been under continuous development for nearly 25 years.
+Currently, the Meep project is maintained by an active developer community on GitHub, and has benefited from important contributions by many authors over the years.
 Christopher Hogan and M.T.
-Homer Reid lead the development of the Python interface, mode-decomposition feature, and GDSII import routines.
+Homer Reid led the development of the current Python interface, the mode-decomposition feature, and the initial GDS import functionality.
 M.T.
 Homer Reid and Alec Hammond developed the adjoint solver.
 Alex Cerjan assisted with adding support for saturable absorption via multilevel atomic gain media.
 Alec Hammond developed the visualization module.
 Yidong Chong and Alex Cerjan added support for gyrotropic media.
 Andreas Hoenselaar contributed to several performance enhancements.
 Krishna Gadepalli added support for checkpointing the simulation state.
+Andreas Hoenselaar added DFT decimation and other performance improvements.
+Mo Chen added adjoint gradients for cylindrical coordinates, LDOS, connectivity constraints, and near-to-far transformations.
+Arjun Khurana added Padé extrapolation.
+Wenchao Ma contributed several improvements to the adjoint solver.
+Daniel Lloyd-Jones implemented the BFAST algorithm for oblique incidence.
+Luocheng Huang contributed 3d mesh import, improved OpenMP parallelism, and other improvements.
+We are also grateful to many other contributors too numerous to list here.

 Referencing#